palantir/gulp-bower-overrides/README.md

 Type: `String`
 Default: `'./bower.json'`

 Path to project bower.json file with `overrides` block.
+Defaults to `bower.json` in root project directory.

+##### bowerComponentsPath

+Type: `String`
+Default: `'./bower_components/'`

+Path to bower package install directory.
+Defaults to `bower_components/` in root project directory.
+Used to expand globs if `expandGlobs` option is enabled.

 ##### overrides